CodingEngineer15/HeatIntegration.jl/README.md

 #Then add permissions to the programmes ending in .jl

-include("PropTabAlg.jl")
+include("PropTabAlg.jl") #Occasionally throws an error for some reason.
+Make sure permissions are provided then execute this line again

-Main.HeatIntegration.ProblemTable(data,10.0) # where 10.0 is the minimum temperature difference
+Main.HeatIntegration.ProblemTable(data,10.0) # where 10.0 is the minimum temperature difference.
+Note that the temperature difference must be a float